laneboysrc/rc-light-controller/tools/README.md

 ## preprocessor-reader.py

-Reads and displays the output of the preprocessor (= a small microcontroller that is designed to be embedded in your receiver.
+Reads and displays the output of the preprocessor (= a small microcontroller that interfaces with your receiver.
 This microcontroller outputs a single serial signal containing information for steering, servo and AUX channels.
 By using a preprocessor the light controller can be connected with a single servo extension wire.)

 Used for debugging and testing the preprocessor.

-**NOTE:** Modify the source code for baudrates other than 38400 BAUD.

 ## preprocessor-simulator.py